Programming paradigms are changing – and most software developers hate it. Why?

 Defense: Iteration speed is more critical for data scientists than correctness, especially in the exploration stage.
 The entire notebook can be re-run (like a typical program) to get more reproducible behavior.

 No Separation of Concerns.
 Good developers know how to create good boundaries in their programs.
-For example, presentation logic should be separated from business logic, separated from the underlying infrastructure logic.
+For example, presentation logic should be separated from business logic and the underlying infrastructure logic.
 Notebooks put everything in one place.
 Documentation, presentations like graphs and tables, data cleaning and retrieval, and maybe even SQL all live in the same file.

 Defense: The bundling of concerns directly responds to the difficulty in scaffolding out a new program.
 Separating concerns is costly - APIs need to be defined, and service boundaries need to be carved out.
 Often, these layers are so interlinked that the cheapest option is to handle them all simultaneously.